CIVIL-309 / 3 credits

 • Thermal interactions among environment, buildings, vegetation, ground, and water surfaces

-• Spatial distribution and dynamics of airflow, temperature, and humidity in urban areas
+• Spatial distribution and dynamics environmental parameters in urban areas

 • Influence of materials and urban design on thermal heat exchange and the environmental quality